grafana/xk6-replit/README.md

 ## Features

+### Explore any k6 module APIs

+You can explore any k6 module just by including it in the context object passed to `replit.run`.
+See the [examples](./examples) folder for module exploration examples.

+### Colorized output

+REPLIT colorizes the output, making it easier to read and understand.
+It outputs differently depending on the output type (e.g., objects, strings, etc.).
+For objects, it uses JSON syntax highlighting, and for others, it uses JavaScript syntax highlighting.

 ### Multi-line input

 REPLIT supports multi-line input.
 It waits to execute the code until your input is compilable.
 This allows you to copy and paste code snippets directly into the REPL.